dadhi/DryIoc/README.md

 ## Reliability

-* Unit-test suite with ~950 tests.
+* More than 1000 of acceptance tests.
-* Thread-safe and lock-free registrations and resolutions may happen in parallel without corrupting container state.
+* Thread-safe and lock-free registrations and resolutions.
 * Detects recursive dependencies aka cycles in object graph.
-* Throws exceptions as early as possible.
-Exception provides meaningful information about problem and context.
+* Throws exceptions as early as possible with a lot of details.
 * Provides diagnostics for potential resolution problems via `container.Validate()`.